-Welcome to TheBestTurntable, here it is our mission to inform you about the dynamics and intricacies that go into selecting the best turntable.
-Whether you are an audiophile, everyday mixer, casual listener, someone who is just getting started, or someone who is simply trying to buy a gift, we are here to help you get the footing you need to better understand these products.
+Welcome to TheBestTurntable, here it is our mission to inform you about the dynamics and intricacies that go into selecting the best record player.
+Whether you are an audiophile, everyday mixer, casual listener, someone who is just getting started, or someone wo is simply trying to buy a gift, we are here to help you get the footing you need to better understand thes1e products.

 We have a combined twenty years experience in the turntable business, and after using hundreds of these products, we have gained a lot of knowledge and believe we can help you choose the best record player for your needs.
 But before we show you our top pics, we have to first briefly explain the anatomy of a turntable.